salamaayuba/Inventory_management_system/README.md

 # Getting started

+- Clone the repository and `cd` into the root of the repository
-- set your `.env` file at the root of the repository
+- Set your `.env` file at the root of the repository
 ```bash
 JWT_SECRET_KEY = "ENTER YOUR VALUE HERE"
 JWT_ALGORITHM = "ENTER YOUR VALUE HERE"